 This involves the location where abnormal gaps appear.
 Environment is critical to a happy floor, but also a well-prepared, well-acclimated jobsite can prevent gapping issues later on.

 Solid hardwood flooring needs to acclimate to the normal living conditions of the home before it is installed.
-If the floor is not fully acclimated before installation, it will continue

 Materials or Jobsite